daleao/sdv/Professions/README.md

 <font size="2">
 <details>

-This is the most unique profession, so the description is a little long.
+The most unique profession, so the description is longer.
 I wanted a combat profession to play around the Slime Hutch, mirroring the Aquarist and also improving the underused Slime Hutch's viability.

-All Slimes gain the following Pokemon-inspired features, **before any professions**:
-- Every Slime is assigned an IV (Individual Value) between 0 and 5 for each of Attack, Defense and Health.
-- IVs grant a multiplicative bonus to the corresponding stat (x2 at 5).
-- First-generation Slimes (hatched from eggs) are born with a random IV between 0 and 2.
-- IVs can be increased by [breeding](https://stardewvalleywiki.com/Slime_Hutch#Mating_Color_Results); when a baby Slime is born, it inherits the highest IVs from both parents, with a decent chance for an increase of 1 or 2 points, and a tiny chance for a decrease.
-This guarantees that IVs will converge to max after a few generations.
-- Baby Slime stats are inherited independently of color, so that Slimes of any color can be raised to max stats.
-- A special Gold Slime variant can be bred by aiming for RGB(255, 215, 0), also known as HTML Gold (i.e., try breeding Red and Green Slimes together).

-Note that breeding is an optional feature tailored at "power gamers".
-Most users can ignore this and still benefit from all the class perks.
-For those interested, [here is a useful guide](https://www.reddit.com/r/StardewValley/comments/m1hkgk/15_the_new_definitive_guide_to_rgb_slime_ranching/) about Slime breeding.

-The following perks are gained when obtaining the Slimed Piper profession:
-- Slime Hutch capacity will be increased to 30 the following day. **Please remove Sprinklers or other items placed above and below the water spots**, as those tiles will be overwritten by additional water spots, deleting any placed objects.
-- All Slimes will act neutral toward players on the current map.
-They will still damage players if touched (unless, of course, the player wears the Slime Charmer Ring).
-- Automatically summon raised Slimes in combat.
-Only Slimes that are raised inside a Hutch can be summoned.
-One additional Slime will be summoned for every 10 Slimes raised inside a Hutch (i.e., 1 summoned Slime for up to 10 raised Slimes, 2 summoned Slimes for 11 to 20 raised Slimes, and so on).
-There is no upper limit.
-- Summoned Slimes are immune to damage from the player, including from explosives.
-But they can be damaged by other non-Slime enemies.
-- Summoned Slimes will fight and distract other non-Slime enemies by grabbing aggro.
-- Summoned Slimes inherit the stats (attack, defense and health) of the chosen raised Slime. _This is where breeding comes in handy._
-- Summoned Slimes regain health if shot at with a Slime ammo (Rascal feature).
-- Summoned Slimes are indicated by individual HUD portraits.
-The portraits can be clicked to dismiss and re-summon Slimes at will.
-- When a Summoned Slime is defeated, it goes on a 42-second cooldown (1 in-game hour), after which a new raised Slime will automatically take its place.
-This has no actual effect on the Slimes in your Hutches.
-- A summoned Slime, or any raised Slime, can be interacted with while holding a hat to turn it into a **Hat Slime**:
-  - A Hat Slime does not participate in combat.
-Instead, it functions as an "item mule".
-It has access to a 12-slot inventory, which can be checked at any moment by interacting with the Hat Slime.
-  - When viewing the Hat Slime's inventory, you can take items from it, but cannot directly give it any items.
-The Hat Slime will only pick up items that are dropped on the ground nearby (and **only** dropped items, **not** spawned forage). _To give it an item, simply drop it from your own inventory._
-  - When the Hat Slime picks up an item, it will be automatically given to the player if, and only if, the player is already carrying a stack of that item.
-Otherwise, the item is added to the Hat Slime's inventory.
-  - To dismiss a Hat Slime, interact with it while holding a different hat.
-This will unequip the current hat, returning the Slime to a wild state.
-All of its held items will be dropped on the ground.
-  - The Hat Slime can follow you even outside of combat zones, unlike other Summoned Slimes.
-But it cannot follow you indoors (it'll just wait outside for you).
-- Holding the Mod Key (Left Shift, by default) will temporarily charm the nearest Slime in a 3-tile radius.
-A charmed Slime behaves like a regular Summoned Slime.
-Releasing the Mod Key removes the effect. _The main usecase for this feature is for herding Slimes for breeding._
-- The damage of Slime ammo is increased to 20 (equivalent to iron ore).

-The following additional perks are granted to prestiged Slimed Pipers, a.k.a.
-Prismarchs, a.k.a.
-Slime Painters:
-- Learn to craft Slime Brushes using wood, fiber and a Slime Egg of the desired color.
-These brushes can be used on raised Slimes to change their pigmentation, increasing only the corresponding color component.
-If that color component is already maxed out, the brush then reduces the other two components.
-  - Green Brush -> increases a Slime's green component, or reduces its red and blue components.
-  - Blue Brush -> increases a Slime's blue component, or reduces its red and green components.
-  - Red Brush -> increases a Slime's red component, or reduces its green and blue components.
-  - Purple Brush -> increases a Slime's red and blue components, or reduces its green component.
-  - Prismatic Brush -> can only be used on a perfect White Slime; will transform it into a Prismatic Slime.
-- Each of the Slime color variants below gain a special combat ability:
-  - Green Slimes -> can cause Slimed debuff.
-  - Blue Slimes -> can cause Chilled/Frozen debuff.
-  - Red & Purple Slimes -> can cause Burn debuff.
-  - White Slimes -> emit an aura that heals a low amount of health over time.
-  - Black Slimes -> can cause Blindness debuff, and have a low chance to transform the enemy into a Void Essence.
-  - Gold Slimes -> cause nearby enemies to drop gold when defeated (100g per kill).
-  - Prismatic Slimes -> combine all previous effects, except for Black and Gold Slime effects.
-- Colored Slime Balls will always drop one random item of the [Dyeing loot table](https://stardewvalleywiki.com/Dyeing) of the corresponding color.
-- Both color-specific features above are valid within a range of 10 chroma values from the precise Slime or dye color.
-- The damage of Slime ammo is increased to 40 (between gold ore and iridium ore).
+All Slimes gain "Individual Values"ç Pokémon-inspired, hidden genetic stats between 0 - 5 for each of Attack, Defense and Health.
+IVs grant a multiplicative bonus to the corresponding stat (x2 at 5).
+First-generation Slimes (hatched from eggs) are born with a random IV between 0 and 2.
+IVs can be increased by breeding; when a baby Slime is born, it inherits the highest IVs from both parents, with a decent chance for an increase of 1 or 2 points, and a tiny chance for a decrease.

+IVs are inherited separately from color, so Slimes of any color can be raised to max stats.
+A special Gold Slime variant can be bred by aiming for RGB(255, 215, 0) (also known as HTML Gold; try mixing Red and Green Slimes).

+Breeding is entirely optional.
+You can ignore it and still benefit from all the class perks.
+For those interested, [here is a useful guide about Slime breeding](https://stardewvalleywiki.com/Slime_Hutch#Mating_Color_Results).

+The following perks are gained when obtaining the **Slimed Piper** profession (Lv10):
+- Slime Hutch capacity is increased to 30 the following day.
+Please remove Sprinklers or other items placed above and below the water spots, as those tiles will be overwritten by additional water spots, deleting placed objects.
+- Can craft a Slimecaller Flute which grants ally Slimes when played.
+Play it again while holding the Mod key (Left Shift by default) to dismiss all ally Slimes.
+- "Hidden" bonus 1: wild Slimes act more neutral towards players in the current map.
+They will still cause damage if touched (unless, of course, the player wears the Slime Charmer Ring).
+- "Hidden" bonus 2: holding the Mod Key to temporarily "guide" nearby Slimes (helpful for herding and breeding).
+- "Hidden" bonus 3: damage of Slime ammo increased to 20 (equivalent to iron ore).

+**Ally Slimes:** Includes both Summoned and Charmed Slimes;  Summoned Slimes (summoned from Slime Hutches you own) inherit the stats of raised Slimes (this is where breeding comes in handy).
+Charmed Slimes (charmed from the wild) do not, but all ally Slimes gain a substantial HP buff.
+They will fight and distract other non-Slime enemies.
+They are immune to damage from players, including from explosives, bu can be damaged by non-Slime enemies.
+They regain health if shot at with Slime ammo (Rascal feature), and can be interacted with while holding a hat to turn it into a Hat Slime.

+**Hat Slime:** Does not participate in combat, but will auto-pick up dropped items (not spawned forage) and functions as an "item mule".
+It will follow you everywhere (even indoors), and has access to a 12-slot inventory, which can be checked by interacting with it.
+You can take items from it, but cannot directly give items to it (but you can drop items on the ground to have the Slime pick it up).
+When it picks up an item, if the player already has a stack on that item, it will be added to the player's stack instead of the Slime's own inventory.
+Can be dismissed by removing its hat (interact with it while holding a different hat).
+When dismissed, carried items are dropped on the ground.
+You can have only one Hat Slime at a time.

+The following additional perks are granted to prestiged Slimed Pipers, a.k.a. **Prismarchs** (or Slime Painters, Lv20):
+- Can craft colorful Slime Brushes, which have the effect of changing the pigmentation of raised Slimes, nudging towards  only the corresponding color.
+If that color component is already maxed out (say, red), the brush then reduces the other two components (green and blue).
+    ﻿﻿- **Green Brush** -> increases a Slime's green component, or reduces its red and blue components.
+    ﻿- **Blue Brush** -> increases a Slime's blue component, or reduces its red and green components.
+    - **Red Brush** -> increases a Slime's red component, or reduces its green and blue components.
+    - **Purple Brush** -> increases a Slime's red and blue components, or reduces its green component.
+    - **Prismatic Brush** -> can only be used on a perfect White Slime; will transform it into a Prismatic Slime.
+- Each colored Slime variant gains a special combat ability:
+    - **Green Slimes** -> can cause Slimed debuff.
+    - **Blue Slimes**-> can cause Chilled/Frozen debuff.
+    - **Red & Purple Slimes** -> can cause Burn debuff.
+    - **White Slimes** -> emit an aura that heals a low amount of health over time.
+    - **Black Slimes** -> can cause Blindness debuff, and have a low chance to transform the enemy into a Void  Essence.
+    - **Gold Slimes** -> cause nearby enemies to drop gold when defeated (100g per kill).
+    - **Prismatic Slimes** -> combine all previous effects, except for Black and Gold Slime effects.
+- Colored Slime Balls will always drop one random item of the [Dyeing loot table﻿](https://stardewvalleywiki.com/Dyeing) of the corresponding color.
+- "Hidden" bonus: the damage of Slime ammo is increased (again) to 40 (between gold ore and iridium ore).
+ [Dyeing loot table] of the corresponding color.

+Color-specific features above are valid within a range of 10 chroma values from the actual target color, so there's some room for flexibility and does not need to be precise.

 </details>
 </font>